spotify/zoltar/README.md

 The core functionality of Zoltar.
 This object loads a model and calls functions to featurize input vectors and submit them for prediction.
 To these ends, a predictor is composed of a PredictFn, ModelLoader, and FeatureExtractor.

 [PredictFn](https://github.com/spotify/zoltar/blob/6390c056d9e3d033bdaf1c2dedd4901e309571ec/zoltar-core/src/main/java/com/spotify/zoltar/PredictFns.java):
-An abstraction of a function that submits a feature vector to a model for prediction.
+A function abstraction that submits a feature vector to a model for prediction.

 [Prediction](https://github.com/spotify/zoltar/blob/6390c056d9e3d033bdaf1c2dedd4901e309571ec/zoltar-core/src/main/java/com/spotify/zoltar/Prediction.java):
 A wrapper around a single feature vector and its predicted output.